nestjs/docs.nestjs.com/content/microservices/kafka.md

 client: ClientKafka;
 ```

 There is a small difference compared to the previous examples.
-Instead of the `ClientProxy` class, we use the `ClientKafka` class, which provides a `subscribeToResponseOf()` method.
-The `subscribeToResponseOf()` method takes a request topic name as an argument and adds the derived reply topic name to a collection of reply topics.
+Instead of the `ClientProxy` class, we use the `ClientKafka` class, which provides the `subscribeToResponseOf()` method.
+The `subscribeToResponseOf()` method takes a request's topic name as an argument and adds the derived reply topic name to a collection of reply topics.
 This method is required when implementing the message pattern.

 ```typescript
 @@filename(hero.controller)